box/box-openapi/README.md

 ## Downloads

-The `default` branch of this repository only contains the raw source for the specification.
+The `main` branch of this repository only contains the raw source for the specification.
 For a combined, resolved version please have a look at the following builds.